-San Antonio: You'll... have to take a detour from Highway 101 to visit Mission San Antonio de Padua.
-When get you get there, you'll be in the middle of a valley that is little changed since the mission era, giving an idea of what things were like in the 1700s.
+San Antonio: You'll have to take a detour from CA Highway 101 to visit Mission San Antonio de Padua.
+When you arrive, you'll be in the middle of a valley that is little changed since the mission era, giving an idea of what things were like in the 1700s.

 La Purisima: The best thing about La Purisima Concepcion is the way the state park has recreated the grounds.
 The building is also unique, and the layout is linear instead of arranged around a courtyard.

-Santa Barbara: The mission church at Santa Barbara is unique in its architecture, and they have a nice museum.
+Santa Barbara: The mission church at Santa Barbara is unique in its architecture, and they have an excellent museum.

-San Juan Capistrano: The beautiful but ruined church at San Juan Capistrano would have been the grandest of all the missions, but it was ruined during an earthquake.
+San Juan Capistrano: The beautiful but ruined church at San Juan Capistrano would have been the grandest of all the missions, but it was destroyed during an earthquake.
 The grounds are beautiful, too.

 California Missions by Year

-After Mexico had won independence from Mexico, the Mexican Congress emancipated all the Indians at the missions and made them eligible for Mexican citizenship.
+After Mexico had won independence from Spain, the Mexican Congress freed all the Indians at the missions and made them eligible for Mexican citizenship.
 In August 1833 they secularized the missions, and by 1836, all of the missions were closed.

 Missions by Founder